 Herbert V. Nootbaar, longtime friend and benefactor of the Herbert and Elinor Nootbaar Institute on Law, Religion, and Ethics at the School of Law, passed away on December 18, 2016.
 He was 108.

-Nootbaar’s ties to Pepperdine reach back more than 50 years, when he interacted with former Pepperdine president M. Norvel Young and his wife Helen.
-In reconnecting with Pepperdine through Helen Young and her daughter Sara Young Jackson, senior vice chancellor at the University, Herb and his wife Elinor presented a generous $6 million gift to the School of Law in 2007 to endow the Herbert and Elinor Nootbaar Institute on Law, Religion, and Ethics; fund the Herbert and Elinor Nootbaar Dean’s Office; and support the William French Smith Memorial Lecture Series.
-The institute was named after the couple on November 8, 2007, marking Nootbaar’s 99th birthday.
+Nootbaar’s ties to Pepperdine reach back more than 50 years when he first interacted with former Pepperdine president M. Norvel Young and his wife Helen.
+In reconnecting with Pepperdine through Helen Young (’39) and her daughter Sara Young Jackson (’74), senior vice chancellor at the University, Herb and his wife Elinor presented a generous $6 million gift to the School of Law in 2007 to endow the Herbert and Elinor Nootbaar Institute on Law, Religion, and Ethics; fund the Herbert and Elinor Nootbaar Dean’s Office; and support the William French Smith Memorial Lecture Series.

 They later donated an additional $4 million to further support the work of the Nootbaar Institute—making them among the most generous couples in the law school’s history.

 “Herb Nootbaar and his late wife Elinor were inspired visionaries with the School of Law and the University,” said Deanell Reece Tacha, dean of the Pepperdine School of Law.
 “Their passion for law, religion, and global justice serves as a reminder of their lifelong commitment to serving humankind.
 They have made the law school a better place through their abiding interest and generosity.”